Jordyn Wieber Shows Off Olympic Body In Bikini On Tropical Vacation With Boyfriend Chris Brooks

 Now that the Larry Nassar trial is over, Olympian Jordyn Wieber can finally kick back and relax a bit.

 As many know, Nassar was accused of sexually abusing hundreds of young girls and women.
-Back in May, CNN shared that a settlement was reached for the 332 victims. $425 million is to be paid to the victims and the remaining $75 million will be set aside in a trust for “any future claimants alleging sexual abuse by Larry Nassar.”
+Back in May, CNN shared that a settlement was reached for the 332 victims.
+An amount of $425 million is to be paid to the victims and the remaining $75 million will be set aside in a trust for “any future claimants alleging sexual abuse by Larry Nassar.”
 Michigan State University is responsible for divvying out the payments.
-As of now, there are still other lawsuits against USA Gymnastics and the US Olympic Committee.
+As of now, there are still other lawsuits against USA Gymnastics and the U.S. Olympic Committee.

 But Wieber seems to have moved on from the drama surrounding her former doctor, and recently jetted off to Cancun with boyfriend Chris Brooks to enjoy a little sun.
 In photos published by the Daily Mail, Wieber appeared to be having an amazing time with her man at Live Aqua Cancun Beach Resort in Mexico.
 One photo shows the couple holding hands on the beach while a few other photos show the pair kissing in the water.